jina-ai/clip-as-service/client/README.md

     "status": 200
 }
 ```

+To get the server's status and client's status, you can send GET requests at `/status/server` and `/status/client`, respectively.

 Finally, one may also config CORS to restrict the public access of the server by specifying `-cors` when starting `bert-serving-start`.
 By default `-cors=*`, meaning the server is public accessible.